-The ‘we-brought-you-freedom’ story has an expiry date
+The ‘we-brought-you-freedom’ story eventually comes with an expiry date

 Protesters in Bangladesh, with a defaced painting of Sheikh Hasina in the backdrop, on 5 August.
 (AP)